goofbrush/ASIO-Networker/README.md

 # ASIO Networker
-A copy of One Loan Coders ASIO networker originally used in a game enigine.
+A copy of One Loan Coders ASIO networker originally used in the olc game enigine.

 This can be found here: https://github.com/OneLoneCoder/olcPixelGameEngine